Rob Gale: Early career

 Initially working as a director for summer camps across the United States and the Ian Rush Finishing Schools, Gale became the director of soccer at Spencer High School in Iowa in 2001.
 After two years, he became director for a North American academy run by Fulham, and later became the Canada national director for Charlton Athletic's sports academy.

 Canada Soccer

 In 2006, Gale was named technical director for the Manitoba Soccer Association.
 In 2010, he became assistant coach for the Canada U17 men's national team and saw the team qualify for successive FIFA Under-17 World Cup tournaments.
 In 2011, he came up against brother-in-law John Peacock, who was managing the England U17 national team.
 Later that year, he was named head coach for the Canada U16 men's national team, and in 2012 and became head coach of the Canada U18 men's national team.

 In March 2014, Gale took over as the head coach of the Canada U20 men's national team.

 Valour FC

 On 26 June 2018, Gale was announced as the first head coach and general manager of Canadian Premier League club Valour FC.
-He was relieved from his duties on September 23, 2021.
+He was relieved from his duties on 23 September 2021.

+Portland Thorns FC

+On 23 March 2023, Portland Thorns FC appointed Gale as an assistant coach under head coach Mike Norris.
+In April 2024, the Thorns named Gale interim head coach following Norris's promotion to technical director of the Thorns.
+On 19 July 2024, the Thorns appointed Gale as the permanent head coach after winning eight of his twelve games as interim coach.

+The Thorns proceeded to win only two of the following ten regular season matches after Gale's permanent appointment, losing seven of them, to finish tied with the club's lowest league finish at sixth place.
+The club qualified for the NWSL playoffs but were eliminated in the first round by NJ/NY Gotham FC.
+The Thorns also finished second in Group B of the 2024-25 CONCACAF W Champions Cup group stage under Gale and qualified for the semifinals.